Computational epigenetics

 DNA methylation is an epigenetic mechanism that can be studied with bioinformatics.

-Computational epigenetics uses statistical methods and mathematical modelling in epigenetic research.
+Computational epigenetics or epi-informatics is a specialization of bioinformatics that uses statistical methods and mathematical modelling in epigenetic research.
 Due to the recent explosion of epigenome datasets, computational methods play an increasing role in all areas of epigenetic research.

 Research in computational epigenetics comprises the development and application of bioinformatics methods for solving epigenetic questions, as well as computational data analysis and theoretical modeling in the context of epigenetics.
 This includes modelling of the effects of histone and DNA CpG island methylation.

 Current research areas

 Importance

 Computational methods and next-generation sequencing (NGS) technologies to are being employed to study DNA methylation and histone modifications, which are essential in cancer research.
 High-throughput sequencing offers valuable insights into epigenetic changes, and the growing volume of these datasets drives the continuous development of bioinformatics techniques for their effective management and analysis.

 There is a need for data integration tools that can merge various types of epigenetic modifications and -omics data (including transcriptomics, genomics, epigenomics, and proteomics) to gain a comprehensive understanding of biological processes.
 This requires the standardization, annotation, and harmonization of epigenetic data, along with the enhancement of computational and machine learning approaches.

 Understanding the functional implications of epigenetics in diseases can be greatly advanced by using epigenetic editing tools, such as CRISPR-dCas9 technology.
 These tools enable precise modifications of epigenetic marks at specific loci, allowing researchers to assess the effects of these alterations in cellular and animal models, thus complementing insights obtained from computational analyses.